Top 5 highlights of Dubrovnik

 2. Boat trip around the Elaphite Islands

 We highly suggest that you take a full day boat trip around the Elaphite Islands.
 On our Discover Dubrovnik holiday, we'll visit two islands for a short sightseeing tour with free time to explore and relax on a sandy beach.
 We will also enjoy a delicious lunch on the boat, made from fresh local ingredients and served with Dalmatian wines.
-A local group entertains us with Dalmatian music and some Irish favourites too!
+A local group entertains us with traditional Dalmatian music and familiar favourite tunes!

 3. Croatian food

 Croatians are very proud of their delicious seafood in Dubrovnik.
 In the evenings you can see large displays of freshly caught fish and shellfish outside restaurants.
 There is some Italian influence on Croatian food, too, so you will find pasta, risotto and pizza on many menus.
 They also have some of the best ice cream shops in the world – perfect to enjoy on a sunny day!

 4. Lokrum Island